slowernews/wisdom-tldr/chapters/introduction.md

 "When a flower doesn't bloom, you fix the environment in which it grows, not the flower."
 -- Alexander Den Heijer*

+> *"Don’t ask yourself what the world needs, ask yourself what makes you come alive and go do that.
+Because what the world needs is more people to come alive."
+-- Howard Thurman*

 > *"There comes a time when you ought to start doing what you want.
 Take a job that you love.
 You will jump out of bed in the morning.
 I think you are out of your mind if you keep taking jobs that you don’t like because you think it will look good on your resume."
 -- Warren Buffett*

-> *"Don’t ask yourself what the world needs, ask yourself what makes you come alive and go do that.
-Because what the world needs is more people to come alive."
--- Howard Thurman*

 > *"Whatever you are, be a good one."
 -- Abraham Lincoln*

 > *"Whenever you think or you believe or you know, you’re a lot of other people: but the moment you feel, you’re nobody-but-yourself."
 -- E.E.
 Cummings*

-> *"You become what you think about all day long."
--- Ralph Waldo Emerson*

-> *"What we think, we become."
--- Buddha*

-> *"What the superior man seeks is in himself; what the small man seeks is in others."
--- Confucius*

-> *"The quality of your life is determined by the quality of the questions you ask.
-It’s as simple as that.
-Small minds sit in answers, great minds sit in questions.
-Always ask the greater questions and nevermore the small."
--- Zan Perrion*

 > *"The shell must break before the bird can fly."
 -- Alfred Lord Tennyson*